cloudify-cosmo/getcloudify.org/source/guide/3.2/webui-deployments-page.md

 # Topology
 The [Topology]({{page.terminology_link}}#topology) is an application’s graph of nodes and their relationships, which describes the lifecycle events or other operations that each node and relationship exposes for use in workflows.<br>
-Each of the blueprint nodes is displayed as a square container, which can contain another nodes.
+Each of the blueprint's nodes is displayed as a square container, which can contain other nodes.
 Each of the nodes has a title describing its name, and an icon to indicate the [node type]({{page.node_types_link}}).<br>
 [Relationships]({{page.relationships_link}}) between nodes are marked with arrows, starts from the connected node and ends in the target node.<br>
 The topology view shows only the application nodes and not the network nodes.
 If a node has network dependency, it will be displayed as a bullet icon in the node title.<br>
 [Host nodes]({{page.terminology_link}}#host-node) are shown with number bullet beside the node type icon, which indicates the number of [instances]({{page.terminology_link}}#node-instance) and number of initiated instances.
 Contained nodes are shown with status bullet beside the node type icon, which indicates the node status by bullet icon & color.